Glanders (Burkholderia mallei)

 Practice respiratory precautions, such as

-In countries where glanders is endemic in animals, prevention in humans is accomplished by identifying and eliminating the infection in the animal population.
+In countries where glanders is commonly found in animals, prevention in humans happens by identifying and putting down infected animals.

 Exclusion Guidance

 People should not be excluded from child care, school, work, or other activities unless the general exclusions apply.
+For more information on general exclusion guidelines, visit HHS exclusion guidelines.
 All others can attend work and other functions as long as they are well enough to do so and are able to practice good hand washing and respiratory etiquette

 For additional information about glanders,